Our2020View/Our2020View.github.io/tankheaters.md

 After cleaning up the tank bottoms with cleaner and a 50/50 mix of rubbing alcohol and water, the pads installed easily on each tank.
 The wiring was equally straightforward - remembering to wire these in parallel.

-Here is a picture of a low power and a high power pad mounted to the black tank:
+Here is a picture of a "defective" low power and a "good" high power pad mounted to the black tank:

 <img src="/assets/webtankheaters2.jpg"/>